bopjiang/openim/README.md

 # openIM

 an open source IM (instance message) system.
+We are using slack to discuss projects.
+Find us at: https://openim.slack.com/

 ## Architecture